-- How you will divide the assets and liabilities held by both you and your spouse
+- How you will handle property division, particularly the assets and liabilities held by both you and your spouse (marital property)

-- Whether or not alimony will be paid, and if so, how much and when
+- Whether or not alimony/spousal support will be paid, and if so, how much and when

-Maybe both you and your spouse were independently successful prior to your marriage and each own property independent of the other.
-While these properties would still need to be addressed in any settlement or judgment, how they were acquired is relevant to which spouse will ultimately get to keep them.
+Maybe both you and your spouse were independently successful prior to your marriage and each own property independent of one another.
+While these properties would still need to be addressed in any divorce proceedings or judgment, how they were acquired is relevant to which spouse will ultimately get to keep them.

-A contested divorce is filed by one party (the Plaintiff) A divorce is considered contested when the spouses cannot come to full agreement, even if it is only one out of a myriad of issues that must be settled during the process. “against” the other party (the Defendant).
-This type of divorce is filed when spouses are unable or unwilling to come to agreement as to how to settle all of the relevant issues (even if it is only one out of the myriad of issues
+A contested divorce is filed by one party (the Plaintiff) A divorce is considered contested when the spouses cannot come to full agreement, even if it is only one out of a myriad of issues that must be settled during the process “against” the other party (the Defendant).
+This type of divorce is filed when spouses are unable or unwilling to come to an agreement as to how to settle all of the relevant issues, which is sometimes referred to as an irretrievable breakdown of the marriage.

-Filing a contested divorce does not automatically mean that the case will have to go to trial before a judge.
-Divorces rarely actually end with a trial.
-Instead, the parties may continue to negotiate outside of the court room and more often than not eventually reach full agreement in the form of a Separation Agreement.
+Filing a contested divorce does not automatically mean that the case will have to go to trial before a judge because divorce processes rarely actually end with a trial.
+Instead, the parties may continue to negotiate outside of the courtroom, and more often than not eventually reach a final divorce agreement in the form of a Separation Agreement.

 THE NISI PERIOD

-Court enters a Judgment of Divorce Nisi, typically within thirty days of your final hearing date or the last day of a trial.
-The Nisi Period also automatically expires, giving rise to a Judgment of Divorce Absolute.
-The Nisi Period lasts 90 days in the case of contested divorces and 120 days in the case of uncontested divorces.
+The Court will enter a Judgment of Divorce NISI, typically within thirty days of your final hearing date or the last day of a trial.
+The NISI Period also automatically expires, giving rise to a Judgment of Divorce Absolute.
+The NISI Period lasts 90 days in the case of contested divorces and 120 days in the case of uncontested divorces.

 DISSOLUTION OF A CIVIL UNION